someweisguy/esp_dmx/README.md

 ## Appendix

+### Command Classes

+The command class specifies the action of the RDM message.
+Responders shall always generate a response to `RDM_CC_GET_COMMAND` and `RDM_CC_SET_COMMAND` messages except when the destination UID of the message is a broadcast address.
+Responders shall not respond to commands sent using broadcast addressing, in order to prevent collisions.

+- `RDM_CC_DISC_COMMAND` The packet is an RDM discovery command.
+- `RDM_CC_DISC_COMMAND_RESPONSE` The packet is a response to an RDM discovery command.
+- `RDM_CC_GET_COMMAND` The packet is an RDM GET request.
+- `RDM_CC_GET_COMMAND_RESPONSE` The packet is a response to an RDM GET request.
+- `RDM_CC_SET_COMMAND` The packet is an RDM SET request.
+- `RDM_CC_SET_COMMAND_RESPONSE` The packet is a response to an RDM SET request.

+### NACK Reason Codes

+The NACK reason defines the reason that the responder is unable to comply with the request.

+- `RDM_NR_UNKNOWN_PID` The responder cannot comply with the request because the message is not implemented in the responder.
+- `RDM_NR_FORMAT_ERROR` The responder cannot interpret the request as the controller data was not formatted correctly.
+- `RDM_NR_HARDWARE_FAULT` The responder cannot comply due to an internal hardware fault.
+- `RDM_NR_PROXY_REJECT` Proxy is not the RDM line master and cannot comply with the message.
+- `RDM_NR_WRITE_PROTECT` Set command normally allowed but being blocked currently.
+- `RDM_NR_UNSUPPORTED_COMMAND_CLASS` Not valid for command class attempted.
+May be used where get allowed but set is not supported.
+- `RDM_NR_DATA_OUT_OF_RANGE` Value for given parameter out of allowable range or not supported.
+- `RDM_NR_BUFFER_FULL` Buffer or queue space currently has no free space to store data.
+- `RDM_NR_PACKET_SIZE_UNSUPPORTED` Incoming message exceeds buffer capacity.
+- `RDM_NR_SUB_DEVICE_OUT_OF_RANGE` Sub-device is out of range or unknown.
+- `RDM_NR_PROXY_BUFFER_FULL` The proxy buffer is full and cannot store any more queued message or status message responses.

 ### Parameter IDs

 The table below lists the Parameter IDs specified by the RDM standard.
 Parameters which support GET or SET are indicated accordingly.
 Parameters which are required are indicated in the "req" column.
 Parameters which are automatically placed in non-volatile storage are indicated in the "NVS" column.
 PIDs which are currently supported by this library are indicated in the "supported" column by the earliest version of this library which supported the PID.
 The "root" column indicates if a PID may be sent to the root sub-device of an RDM device.
 A "❕" indicates that a PID may only be sent to the root device.
 A "❌" indicates that a PID may not be sent to the root device.